amsshoyon/DevBasics/README.md

 ---

 ### IIFE
-An Immediately-invoked Function Expression is a way to execute functions immediately, as soon as they are created.
+An Immediately-invoked Function Expression is a function defined as an expression and executed immediately after creation.
 IIFEs are very useful because they don't pollute the global object, and they are a simple way to isolate variables declarations

 This is the syntax that defines an IIFE: